TCU stuns No. 1 Kansas 85-82 in Big 12 quarterfinals - News 12 Now

 TCU is two wins away from a remarkable trip to the NCAA Tournament, something that even the uber-positive Dixon would have been hard-pressed to imagine a week ago.

 Kansas has to hope its body of work this season, including a 13th straight regular-season title, will be enough to earn a No. 1 seed in the NCAA Tournament.
-They Jayhawks were in line for the top seed overall, but their upset loss in their home-away-from-home may end those hopes.
+They Jayhawks were in line for the top seed overall, but their upset loss Thursday may dash those hopes.

 UP NEXT